cianedanan/reading-notes/class-08.md

 2. How does this topic connect with your long term goals?

 Using flex box can save a lot of time when trying to line up elements in an organized way.
-This connects to my long term goal of being proficient at programming by adding another tool to my aresnal.
+This connects to my long term goal of being proficient at programming by adding another tool to my arsenal.

 [Flexbox 2](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox)